saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 To keep tunnels working their best, we recommend not letting your tunnels run for more than 24 hours.
 Your systems administrator would need to write a script to restart Sauce Connect Proxy clients daily or at the time of your choosing.
 Rolling restarts to refresh the tunnels is preferred--restarting only a portion of your tunnel pool at a time will allow for continuous testing without interruption.

 :::note
 If a tunnel fails or is absent, your tests will also fail.
 You'll be able to see this from Sauce Labs.
-For a quick reference guide on how to start and stop tunnels, see [Starting and Stopping Tunnels](/secure-connections/sauce-connect/proxy-tunnels).
 :::

 ## Combining Ephemeral and Long-Running Tunnels